 3- By using Google Cache

 Most of the search engines like Yahoo and Google cached web pages.
-Web pages are being stored in search engines so we can easily view cached versions of those pages by clicking “Cached” next to the URL in Google search Results, as updated as Google caches it.
+Web pages are being stored in search engines so we can quickly view cached versions of those pages by clicking “Cached” next to the URL in Google search Results, as updated as Google caches it.

 4- Use Google Mobile search